 - Public services

 - Housing related activities

 - Public improvements and facilities

 - Activities to acquire real property

 - Economic development activities

+- Community violence reduction activities

 The CARES Act waived the 15% maximum amount of the CDBG grant that may be used for public services activities.
 Therefore, public service activities funded with CDBG-CV funds will not be limited to Fair Housing activities and may include any CDBG eligible public service.
 All other CDBG regulations remain in effect for the CDBG-CV funds.